Kinetic energy driven stripe formation and pairing in repulsive electronic systems: outline

 \section{outline}

-Throughout this work we will focus our discussion on the Hubbard model.
-Nevertheless, all that we will state can be applied to a wider range of models with additional longer range interactions and hoppings.
-We will assume from the outset that bond-centered stripes (stripes with the geometry of two leg ladders) form antiphase domain walls in the surrounding antiferromagnetic and demonstrate how self consistent localized eigenstates and pairing follow from this assumption.

-In Section (\ref{principle}), we introduce the sublattice principle which will form the backbone of our analysis.
+The remainder of this work is organized as follows: In Section (\ref{principle}), we introduce the sublattice principle which will form the backbone of our analysis.
 In order to streamline the quintessential physics, we will be brief in exposing this principle.
 For further details regarding the underpinnings of this principle, the interested reader may peruse Appendix A. Invoking the sublattice principle, we will show in Section (\ref{confine}) how exponentially localized wavefunctions will be found when we assume, self consistently, that stripes form antiphase domain walls.
 We will find that the transverse stripe scale is of the order of the lattice constant.
 What drives stripe formation in our picture are not confining magnetic string potentials, but a rather novel kinetic effect which we term {\em{dynamical confinement}}.

 Once we establish, self consistently, that bond centered stripes form domain walls in the surrounding antiferromagnet, we will move in small steps towards examining further microscopics.
 As we will explain in Section (\ref{LaDDeR}), we will consider a bond centered stripe engulfed by a surrounding antiferromagnetic region as a two leg ladder immersed in an external staggered magnetic field.
 We will then consider the problem of a single electron on a staggered empty two leg ladder (Section (\ref{empty-one})) which will facilitate the analysis of a single hole on an otherwise full staggered two leg ladder (Section (\ref{full-one})).
 Both problems will lead to similar results.